marielle-lopez/e-shop/README.md

 - Fixed a bug with the Button component when a prop function wasn't passed
 - Added hover animations to links and buttons
 - Created a backup database to use when quota on original database is reached
+- Utilised ChatGPT to generate content for the Returns, Privacy Policy, and Terms of Service pages

 There appears to be a bug with the email input in the footer.
 For some reason, you can't directly click on it to enter input.
 I utilised the element selector feature in the 'Inspect' view on my browser - it turns out that the overlaying carousel content lays on top of the email input.
 To fix this, I adjusted the carousel content wrapper height to match that of the carousel image.

+I also changed the primary font of the application to Inter, which fit the aesthetic I was after better than Helvetica did.

 Interestingly, I reached the quota on my database, so I had to create backup one to work with to continue developing.
 I will admit that my original database has a lot of data, and it doesn't help that I have a listener constantly watching for changes in my cart collection.
 So, my backup database contains much less data (only 2 products).
 I'd like to see if I can reduce the amount of reads from my original database and to help cut my reads and writes in half, I turned off Strict Mode.